aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 ## Recap of installation directories for latest version and version 7.2

-Here is a recap of the directories for the latest PHP version and PHP version 7.2 for quick reference:
+Here is a recap of the directories for the latest PHP version 7.3 and the older PHP version 7.2 for quick reference:

-After running `brew install php` we have the following installation directories:
+After running `brew install php` to install the latest version 7.3 we have the following installation directories:

 PHP binaries: